Looking for resources, tools and community to support your personal growth?

 PEER STRUCTURE

 In a Co-Counseling Session: You split time with another trained co-counselor.
 For half the time, you are the client (or talker), choosing what to explore or process.
-The other person is the counselor (or listener), witnessing you with deep attention, offering prompts if requested Then the two of you switch roles—it’s a peer process.
+The other person is the counselor (or listener), witnessing you with deep attention, offering prompts if requested.
+Then the two of you switch roles—it’s a peer process.

 COMMUNITY BASED